 - Keywords entered in the attribute section of a listing are considered in the Etsy search results in a similar way to the keyword phrases in the titles and tags.
 These attributes are just another way to describe your items and will help buyers search in a different way in the future when Etsy adds search filters based on these attributes.
 Try to fill in as many attributes that are relevant as possible per listing and don’t use the exact phrase you’ve used in an attribute in your tags because you’ll already be appearing for that phrase.

 Listing Quality Score

-- The listing’s conversion rate (views to sales ratio) also makes a difference.
-If you get a lot of views but not a lot of sales Etsy will see that people aren’t interested in your product.
+- If you get a lot of views but not a lot of sales Etsy will see that people aren’t interested in your product.
 For this reason, I don’t recommend playing favorite games that are popular on Facebook or sharing your product with groups that likely aren’t your target market because they result in empty views.

 - Recent cases opened against your shop or any past reported intellectual property infringement listings will have a negative impact on your search engine ranking.
 This discourages poor customer service and the trademark or copyright infringement.
 (Things like using words or phrases from a movie, tv show, sports team, song lyric or directly copying another seller’s work).

 - To help keep the search results fresh and to give new products a chance, recently listed or renewed products will be given a small temporary boost in the search results.
 This temporary boost can last anywhere from a few hours to a few days, depending on how often people are searching for a particular item.

 - Regularly renewing your items or creating new listings just to get this small boost isn’t an effective search optimization strategy.

 - To encourage Etsy sellers to keep shipping prices as low as possible Etsy search factors shipping price into search ranking to make it easier for shoppers to find listings with competitive shipping prices.
 Listings with lower shipping prices are more likely to rank higher in search.